evilvn123/memory-game-lucas/README.md

 Use this command line to run the app in development mode Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 3. `npm test`